adaksuman/genapp/doc/plugins.rst

 Plugins
 =======

-A genapp plugin is a directory that contains a script named ``setup``, which is used by genapp to perform setup operations during application deployment.
+A genapp plugin is a directory that contains an executable script named ``setup``, which is used by genapp to perform setup operations during application deployment.

 Multiple plugins may be used to perform independent setup operations during application deployment.
 At least one of the plugins must create a ``start``